EDavies2020/MS2-CDavies/README.md

 * Check for addition of new therapies/testimonials
 * Springboard updates
-* Christine would like a client area added to upload links to reseach she has compiled/ additional reading for subscribing clients - Future consideration
+* Christine would like a client area added to upload links to research she has compiled/ additional reading for subscribing clients - Future consideration
 * Christine would like to add a blog, perhaps linked from/to facebook with relevant posts to therapies